hack-gpon/hack-gpon.github.io/_ont/ont-technicolor-afm0002.md

 {% include alert.html content="This section is based on the `V1_7_8_210412` version of the stick's firmware " alert="Info" icon="svg-info" color="blue" %}

-## Adding support to configurable SW and HW versions, Vendor ID and much more
+## Adding support to configurable SW and HW versions, Vendor ID and equipment ID
 `/etc/scripts/flash` can be flashed in order to add support for some variables implemented in `omci_app` but removed from `xmlconfig`.
 The patch is below (change the values to suit your needs)
 ```patch
 --- squashfs-root/etc/scripts/flash     2021-09-28 10:38:52.000000000 +0200